 The christians of jerusalem

 The christian religion had a flock of 2.19 billion believers at the year of 2010.
-14 thousands of them that were equal to 0.0005% from world population, were living around the area of Jerusalem.
+14 thousands of them (0.0005% of the world population) were living around the area of Jerusalem during that time.

-The city of jerusalem in known to share a pivotal point in each story of the three monotheistic religions - judaism, christianity and islam.
+The city of Jerusalem is known to share a pivotal point in each story of the three monotheistic religions - Judaism, Christianity and Islam.
 Over the course of thousands of years, Jews, Christians, and Muslims look up to Jerusalem as it has been dedicated to each of these three religions.
-Each religion by its believers share with the city an unbreakable bond that was kept for thousands of years and Christianity as religion share also an historical bond based on the feelings of hope and despair serving as a decoration for pivotal event that still echoes through this day - a birth of a religion in the city.
+Each religion by its believers share with the city an unbreakable bond that was kept for thousands of years.

-In Christian tradition, Jerusalem's place in the life of Jesus gives it great importance, in addition to its place in the Old Testament.
-Jerusalem is the place where Jesus was brought as a child, to be "presented" at the Temple and to attend festivals (Luke 2:41).
+In the Christian tradition, Jerusalem's place in the Old Testament and life of Jesus Christ has great importance.
+It is the place where Jesus was brought as a child to be "presented" at the Temple and to attend festivals (Luke 2:41).
 According to the Gospels, Jesus preached and healed in Jerusalem, especially in the Temple courts.
 There is also an account of Jesus' "cleansing" of the Temple, chasing various traders out of the sacred precincts (Mark 11:15).
-At the end of each of the Gospels, there are accounts of Jesus' Last Supper in an "upper room" in Jerusalem, his arrest in Gethsemane, his trial, his crucifixion at Golgotha, his burial nearby and his resurrection and ascension.
-All within one city.
+At the end of each of the Gospels, there are accounts of Jesus' Last Supper in an "upper room", his arrest in Gethsemane, his trial, his crucifixion at Golgotha, his burial nearby and his resurrection and ascension.
+All this within the city boundaries.

-While working on my first photo project "Mea Shearim- The Streets", I encountered a church that borders with the area.
-I remember noticing a small sign along the road stating - “Please take your shoes off”.
-I later learned that in the tradition is belong to the Ethiopian Orthodox Tewahedo Church and is based on an ancient costume that a person must remove his shoes before entering the church as a sign of respect and honor.
+While working on my project "Mea Shearim- The Streets", I encountered a church that borders with the area.
+I remember noticing a small sign along the entrance road stating - “Please take your shoes off”.
+I later learned that church belongs to the Ethiopian Orthodox Tewahedo Church and in their tradition it is an ancient costume, a person must remove his shoes before entering the church as a sign of respect and honor.
 This small sign has drawn me in, setting me on another journey and exploration to different world of religion in the city of gods - the city of Jerusalem.